mpsonntag/snippets/notes/projects/gin_deployment_test/outline.md

   - png (in and outside of annex)
   - tiff (in and outside of annex)
   - markdown
+  - ipython notebook

 ## what to check before an update

+- are there changes in the database if yes then its probably a good idea to stop all running instances of gin-web via the haproxy start up only one instance for the database changes to take effect make prelimiary tests, check database change; update database if required only then ramp up the gin-web containers again
+- make a hardcopy of the database directory before running the upgrade

 - user number
 - repo number

 ## what to check after an update